-I got very sick December 20 and took an ambulance trip to Meritus Health – the greatest hospital in the world – and spent over a week in intensive care.
+I got very sick on December 20, 2017, and took an ambulance ride to Meritus Health – the greatest hospital in the world – and spent over a week in intensive care.

 If you look at the photo, the large rubber hose in my nose is what was draining the toxins from my body.

 Oh, and when the good people at the hospital offer to install a catheter, take them up on it.
-It makes it easier for the people caring for you and it makes it easier for you.
+It makes it easier for people caring for you, and it makes it easier for you.

 Pride is something best left in the parking lot at the hospital.

 It’s so good to be home.
 Most of my time in the hospital was a blur.
 It involved a lot of hallucinations and not the good kind.
 I missed Christmas, and Sheri is telling me it’s already 2018.
 I would be lost if it wasn’t for Sheri.
 She was there the whole time for me and remains so now.

 I’ve discovered the nicest thing I can ever tell anyone is that I hope they have someone like Sheri in their life.
 The greatest curse I could lay upon someone’s feet?
 That they will never have someone like Sheri in their life.
 She’s wonderful, my best friend and I love her so much.